-fighting over beelining for these chicken nuggets, they were gone within 5 minutes of her setting them on the table.
-Moist and flavorful on the inside and light and crisp on the outside, they were absolutely addicting!
+fighting over beelining for these chicken nuggets; they were gone within 5 minutes of her setting them on the table.
+Moist and flavorful on the inside and light and crisp on the outside, they were absolutely addictive!!

 I wouldn’t have been much of a food blogger if I didn’t chase her down the whole evening for the recipe, right?
 Of course, I did!
 I love discovering new ways of making family favorites.
 When you think you have something good, someone comes along and does it better.
-My version was delicious but I have to concede, she totally blew mine out the water.
+My version was delicious, but I have to concede; she totally blew mine out of the water.

 Popcorn chicken is one of the easiest things you can prepare for a light lunch or after-school (after work!) snack for the family.
-Tender and flavorful on the inside and golden and crisp on the outside, it’s a battle who gets the last piece!
+Tender and flavorful on the inside and golden and crisp on the outside, it’s a battle of who gets the last piece!

-- Marinate the chicken in a mixture of buttermilk and hot sauce for at least 4 hours or overnight for best results.
+- Marinate– soak the chicken pieces in a mixture of buttermilk and hot sauce for at least 4 hours or overnight for the best results.
 This keeps the meat moist and flavorful.

-- Contrary to common practice, do not drain fried foods on paper towels as this will make them soggy.
+- Drain– do not drain fried foods on paper towels, as the escaping steam will make them soggy.
 Instead, drain on a wire rack set over a baking sheet or in a metal colander set over a bowl.

-I included a recipe for a simple honey mustard sauce you can easily whip up in a cinch.
+- I included a simple honey mustard sauce recipe you can easily whip up in a cinch.
 It’s my go-to dip for most things, but you can certainly use Ranch, BBQ sauce, Srichacha mayo, plum sauce, cream gravy, or any of your favorite sauces.